MTrajK/virus-spreading/README.md

 - A recovered ball (orange) can't be infected again.
 - A dead ball (black) is a ball that doesn't move and doesn't collide (doesn't exist for the other balls).
 - Healthy, sick and recovered balls could be social distancing balls, which means that the ball doesn't move but the moving balls can collide with it.
 The number of social distancing balls depends on the "social distancing" parameter.
-- In the chart there is a "safe limit" line (grey), that line is the hospital capacity, in this case, that limit is 30% of the total population (in real-world this percent is much lower).
+- In the chart there is a "safe limit" line (grey), that line is the hospital capacity, in this case, that limit is 30% of the total population (in the real-world this percent is much lower).

 ## Repo structure

-- [images](images) - logo (made by me, amateur "designer") and gif from the simulation
+- [images](images) - logo (made by me, an amateur "designer") and a gif from the simulation
 - [src](src) - the source code of the application
     * [index.html](https://github.com/MTrajK/virus-spreading/tree/master/src/index.html) - a simple HTML page, JS and CSS files are imported and the parameters, notes, and canvases are defined here
     * [css/styles.css](https://github.com/MTrajK/virus-spreading/tree/master/src/css/styles.css) - used to define media queries (for responsiveness), and other very simple CSS rules (for buttons, ranges, and texts)